etereo-io/edge-next/DOCUMENTATION.md

 - `GET /api/interactions/ENTITY/ENTITY_TYPE/INTERACTION_TYPE?author=USER_ID&entityId=id`
   - Return all the interactions of a certain type, accepts filter by author, entityId and pagination options
 - `POST /api/interactions/ENTITY/ENTITY_TYPE/INTERACTION_TYPE`
-  - Create an interaction on a entity
+  - Create an interaction on an entity
   - `author` id will be extracted from the current user
   - Body expected:
   ```